thorny84/PhotoEasy/README.md

 Default mime is `Jpeg`

 ## Image name
-If we want to have a specific name for the image file, we can do:
+If we want to have a specific name for the image file, we can do:</br></br>
 Kotlin:
 ```kotlin
 val photoEasy: PhotoEasy = PhotoEasy.builder()